 NFL RedZone Channel

-We have already mentioned that you can get NFL RedZone Channel with YouTube TV, so don't forget it's an option!
+You can get the NFL RedZone Channel with fuboTV, YouTube TV, DISH, and Xfinity, so don't forget it's an option!
 The caveat is you don't get to see the full game, just the highlights in real-time (along with every other game's highlights).

 Amazon Prime Video

 Why does this matter?
-Well, if you have an Amazon Prime membership, it matters.
+Well, if you don't have an Amazon Prime membership, it matters.

 Recap: What's the best way to watch the Green Bay Packers?

-- Hulu + Live TV: $54.99-$60.99/month with 65+ channels
+- Hulu + Live TV: $77–$90/month with 85+ channels, Disney+, and ESPN+